(And please feel free to send us your questions! We’ll post ’em and share the answers with others.)

 It’ll help get our message out there, and at the same time, serve as a marketing tool for your production, theater or organization.
-We’re an inside source for LA theatergoers who want invest in the theaters who’re with the FPI – by buying tickets to plays by female playwrights.
+We’re an inside source for LA theatergoers who want invest in the theaters who’re with the FPI – by buying tickets to plays by female-identifying playwrights.

 Can I tell friends and theater companies about the Logo?

 Definitely!
 It’s a great way to spread the word about what we’re doing.
 As a side benefit, we’d love it if the LAFPI could help unify the LA theater community.